Attention:

 Are CPR, AED and First Aid certifications required for teachers in Texas?

 The Texas Education Agency does not require teachers to maintain a CPR certification for licensure.
 However, individual school districts may require to have a current Adult, Child, and Infant Pediatric CPR, AED and First Aid certification upon employment.
+Online CPR, AED, and First Aid courses are accepted in Texas, but a hands-on skills test may be required by the state or your local school district to maintain employment.
+In terms of state law, the Texas Education Code only requires certain school staff to take CPR, AED and First Aid courses:

 • A school district employee who serves as the head director of a school marching band